Today we’re tackling another common question we’ve been asked a lot, “Should my hair be wet, damp, or dry when I wear my Theradome laser helmet?”

 The reason Theradome is effective no matter if your hair is damp or dry is because it acts on your scalp and hair follicles, not your hair.

 Theradome’s VL680 proprietary lasers penetrate deep and activate your hair follicles 3 to 5 mm below the surface.
-By using the exact right wavelength of light to penetrate that deep and stimulate hair follicles (which only real lasers and not LEDs can do) laser hair therapy maintains an active growth cycle for your hair.
+By using the exact right wavelength of light to penetrate that deep and stimulate hair follicles.
+Only real lasers and not LEDs can do this.
+Laser hair therapy maintains an active growth cycle for your hair.

 While the difference is very minor, you CAN increase treatment effectiveness by ensuring that the area of your scalp where your hair loss is worst gets the most laser exposure.
 Here’s how to do that.

 Why Damp Hair is Optimal for Your Theradome Treatments